SpeciesFileGroup/hookkaido/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/SpeciesFileGroup/hookkaido.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/SpeciesFileGroup/syconium/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/SpeciesFileGroup/hookkaido/blob/main/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT license](https://github.com/SpeciesFileGroup/syconium/blob/main/LICENSE.txt).
+The gem is available as open source under the terms of the [MIT license](https://github.com/SpeciesFileGroup/hookkaido/blob/main/LICENSE.txt).
 You can learn more about the MIT license on [Wikipedia](https://en.wikipedia.org/wiki/MIT_License) and compare it with other open source licenses at the [Open Source Initiative](https://opensource.org/license/mit/).

 ## Code of Conduct

-Everyone interacting in the Syconium project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/SpeciesFileGroup/hookkaido/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Hookkaido project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/SpeciesFileGroup/hookkaido/blob/main/CODE_OF_CONDUCT.md).